BOOKS | DIGITAL | MEDIA

 The author/illustrator’s current work-in-progress is a picture book about a kiddo who believes his granny has a sneaky secret—one that could get her into more trouble than any child would encounter.

 Rebecca Pitts writes for and makes things with young people.
-She is a freelance writer (published in the New York Times for Kids, Teen Vogue, Highlights Magazine, and elsewhere) and author of the YA book JANE JACOBS: CHAMPION OF CITIES, CHAMPION OF PEOPLE (forthcoming by Seven Stories Press, Sept, 2023.)
+She is a freelance writer (published in the New York Times for Kids, Teen Vogue, Highlights Magazine, and elsewhere) and author of the YA book JANE JACOBS: CHAMPION OF CITIES, CHAMPION OF PEOPLE (Seven Stories Press, 2023.)
 She runs workshops in the Lower Hudson Valley Rivertowns for young writers and artists, guiding children in visual storytelling in comics, zines, and newspaper-making.

 A former archivist, Rebecca’s happy place is in the stacks, poring over records and correspondence.
 She believes that all children deserve access to true, full accounts of history.
-She is interested in crafting various genres of children’s books (including picture books and graphic novels) and is currently working on a picture book about a pioneer of journalism who set ground-breaking standards for ethics in reporting.
+She is currently working on a picture book about a pioneer of journalism who set ground-breaking standards for ethics in reporting.

 Kathy Z. Price is an author, poet, and musician.
-Her latest literary PB, MARDI GRAS ALMOST DIDN'T COME THIS YEAR (2022, Atheneum), about Hurricane Katrina, received starred reviews from Horn Books, ALA Booklist, and Publisher's Weekly.
-An earlier book received favorable reviews in the NYT and was a Children's Literature Assembly Notable Book.
-Tri-Quarterly Review, Bayou Magazine, Cincinnati Review, and Pleiades have featured her work.
+Her latest literary picture book, MARDI GRAS ALMOST DIDN'T COME THIS YEAR (2022, Atheneum), about Hurricane Katrina, received starred reviews from The Horn Book, ALA Booklist, and Publisher's Weekly.
 She's a two-time Pushcart nominee and has been a fellow at the NY Foundation of the Arts, MacDowell, Hedgebrook, Edward Albee Foundation, and Cave Canem.

-Kathy's newest projects include a PB that offers a fresh perspective and musically crafted approach to Josephine Baker.
+Kathy's newest projects include a picture book that offers a fresh perspective and musically crafted approach to Josephine Baker.
 She's also completing a middle-grade novel focusing on a bi-racial "tween" girl coping with selective mutism.

 Ashley is a writer, producer, and an initiated Priestess.
 She has been practicing magick for over half her life.
 Ashley earned her BA in Philosophy and Theology which propelled her deeper into the magical world where she was a professional ghost hunter for two years.
 Ashley teaches witchcraft at Pythian Mystery School to help those find and responsibly walk their spiritual path.